%20Wiltshire%20Governance%20Network%20Logo.jpg)

 Governor workload and wellbeing is on all of our minds.

-This was the topic of our latest Wiltshire Governance Network meeting where we welcomed the NGA to better understand how governor capacity and wellbeing can be managed effectively.
+This was the topic of our March Wiltshire Governance Network meeting where we welcomed the NGA to better understand how governor capacity and wellbeing can be managed effectively.

 We focused on governor wellbeing and hands-on efficiencies that can create capacity.